ugobriasco/gamma-pizza/README.md

 ## Development

 Gamma Pizza is DB-free service, meaning that all the data is saved to file system.
-Keep it in mind before to deploy this applicatio to a productive environment.
+Keep it in mind before to deploy this application to a productive environment.

 ### Prerequisites